 How to make your Grocery Sack Book:

 Then using your string loop through and tie.
 Make sure to crease just past the binding a few times.
-Your Done!
+You’re Done!

 What to do with your recycled paper sack craft?